ABC

 The iView app has over 3 million users across Australia.
 With a website refresh underway it was time to look at the existing iView experience and bring it in line with the wider ABC products.

 The app was dated and users were experiencing difficulties finding content.
-In addition the player itself lacked the kind of functionality that modern video delivery products provide, such as the ability to continue playing an episode when returning to the app or automatically playing the next episode in a series.
+In addition the player itself lacked the kind of functionality that modern video delivery products provide, such as the ability to continue playing an episode when returning to the app, or automatically playing the next episode in a series.

 One of the major challenges in designing the iView platform was understanding the complex relationship between the ABC, content licensing and the way these impact the user experience.